stratisproject/Documentation/source/SmartContracts/Handbook/auction-smart-contract.rst

   public class Auction : SmartContract

 The first line in the contract is a reference to the ``Stratis.SmartContracts`` NuGet package.
 This package allows you to inherit from the ``SmartContract`` class and thereby provides subclasses with useful functionality such as sending funds, hashing, and saving data.
-If you are not using the Visual Studio template, you can create smart contracts just by including the ``Stratis.SmartContracts`` NuGet package in your project and inheriting from ``SmartContract``.
+You can create smart contracts just by including the ``Stratis.SmartContracts`` NuGet package in your project and inheriting from ``SmartContract``.

 The only libraries that can be included in the current iteration of Stratis smart contracts are ``System``, ``System.Linq`` and ``Stratis.SmartContracts``.